| Last Significant

 is such a bad idea either.
 Nor am I inclined to abandon a technique

 that works well for me in getting the system of names.
+Often people criticize XP on the

 basis that you do need at least some outline design of a system.